istio/istio.io/content/docs/examples/multicluster/split-horizon-eds/index.md

 The instructions, below, also set up the `remote` cluster with a selector-less service and an endpoint for `istio-pilot.istio-system` that has the address of the `local` Istio ingress gateway.
-This will be used to access the `local` pilot securely using the ingress gateway without mTLS termination.
+This will be used to access the `local` pilot securely using the ingress gateway without mutual TLS termination.

 ### Setup the local cluster